Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • By incorporating predicates into XPath expressions using logical drivers like’ and,” or,’ or’ not,’ a tentative selection sense can be enforced to filter bumps grounded on specific conditions stoutly.

-24. How does XPath handle crimes and exceptions during evaluation?
+24. What methods does XPath use to handle errors and exceptions during evaluation?

 Ans: